mchmarny/dapr-pipeline/README.md

 ### processor

-Subscribes to the `tweets` topic using (`/dapr/subscribe`) service and scores the sentiment of each submitted event using simple probabalistic model (the model was trained on IMDB movie reviews so it's not always most accurate but fine for this demo).
+Subscribes to the `tweets` topic using (`/dapr/subscribe`) service and scores the sentiment of each submitted event using [Text Analytics API (v3.0-preview.1)](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0-Preview-1/operations/Sentiment).
 All scored content is then published to `processed` topic (`/v1.0/publish/processed`) while the negative content is sent also to an external alerting service configured in `dapr` as an HTTP binding (`/v1.0/bindings/alert`).

 ### viewer